 - Working capital, if fixed assets are also financed with WEDC funds

-Project costs not directly related to project activities will be considered ineligible.
+Project costs not directly related to project activities will be considered ineligible for WEDC loan funds.
 Examples of ineligible activities include, but are not limited to:

 - Past costs